altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 ```

 ## Detach domain model from data model
+### Situation:
-### Situation: You want to separate the application model (often called the “domain model”) completely from the models used to persist the corresponding events (the “data model”).
-For example because the data representation may change independently of the domain model.
+You want to separate
+- the application model (often called the "domain model") completely
+- from the models used to persist the corresponding events (the "data model").
+- For example because the data representation may change independently of the domain model.

-Another situation where this technique may be useful is when your serialization tool of choice requires generated classes to be used for serialization and deserialization of objects, like for example Google Protocol Buffers do, yet you do not want to leak this implementation detail into the domain model itself, which you’d like to model as plain Scala case classes.
+Another situation where this technique may be useful
+- is when your serialization tool of choice requires generated classes to be used for serialization and deserialization of objects,
+- like for example Google Protocol Buffers do,
+- yet you do not want to leak this implementation detail into the domain model itself,
+- which you’d like to model as plain Scala case classes.

+### Solution:
-### Solution: In order to detach the domain model, which is often represented using pure Scala (case) classes, from the data model classes which very often may be less user-friendly yet highly optimised for throughput and schema evolution (like the classes generated by protobuf for example), it is possible to use a simple EventAdapter which maps between these types in a 1:1 style as illustrated below:
+In order to detach the domain model,
+- which is often represented using pure Scala (case) classes,
+- from the data model classes which very often may be less user-friendly yet highly optimised for throughput
+- and schema evolution (like the classes generated by protobuf for example),
+- it is possible to use a simple EventAdapter which maps between these types in a 1:1 style as illustrated below:

 ![persistence-detach-models.png](https://doc.akka.io/docs/akka/current/images/persistence-detach-models.png)

 Domain events (**A**) are adapted to the data model events (**D**) by the EventAdapter.
-The data model can be a format natively understood by the journal, such that it can store it more efficiently or include additional data for the event (e.g. tags), for ease of later querying.
+- The data model can be a format natively understood by the journal,
+- such that it can store it more efficiently or include additional data for the event (e.g. tags),
+- for ease of later querying.

 We will use the following domain and data models to showcase how the separation can be implemented by the adapter:
 ```scala